nhatvu148/video-transcriber-mcp/README.md

 # Build the project
 npm run build

-# Use in Claude Desktop with local path
+# Use in Claude Code with local path
 {
   "mcpServers": {
     "video-transcriber": {